martinmulama/alx-backend-javascript/README.md

-This repository contains javascript concept projects on :
+This repository contains javascript concepts on:

-ECMAScript 6 - ECMAScript 2015
 Statements and declarations
 Arrow functions
 Default parameters
 Rest parameter
-Javascript ES6 — Iterables and Iterators
+Iterables and iterators